claudioperez/nsf-grfp/README.md

 Including the `final` target when invoking Make will cause all of the typeset equations to automatically be converted to PNGs.
 This is done in order to pass through the automatic format checker in the application portal.

-### Building a draft PDF
+### Building draft PDFs

-Run the following command from the project root directory will create a PDF **draft** in the `build/` directory with the same name as it's source Markdown file.
+Running the following command from the project root directory will create a PDF **draft** in the `build/` directory with the same name as it's source Markdown file.
 This draft will include a timestamp in the header and equations will not be converted to PNGs for a quicker build, but otherwise the typesetting should be represent the final version.

 ```bash
 make pdf